jason-p-pickering/dhis2RIntegration/index.md

 ---

 ## Example 3: Conclusion

 * Again, you are asking yourself, why write code for all of this?
   * Well, we only have to write the code once, and next time someone asks us for the analysis, we just rerun the script.
   * We can share the script without friends, so that they can perform the same analysis
   * The steps we took to reach the figure are clearly documented in the code.
-* As you can see, R is a powerful tool for data manipulation and graphical visualisation.
+* As you can see, R is a powerful tool for data manipulation and graphical visualization.

 ---

 ## Example 4: Calculation of some statistics

 * R has extremely advanced features for performing statistical analysis.
 * Since there are so many packages out there, we do not need to write a lot of code.
 * Let's suppose we have been asked for some summary statistics on severe malnutrition in Sierra Leone in 2011.